cjddmut/Google-Analytics-For-Unity3D/README.md

 ============================

-UAUnity provides an script interface to logging data for Google's [Universal Analytics](https://developers.google.com/analytics/).
-For UAUnity, when creating the new property, track it as a mobile app.
+UAUnity provides a script interface to logging data for Google's [Universal Analytics](https://developers.google.com/analytics/).

-From this process you

 ## Setup

 First you'll have to [set up an account](https://support.google.com/analytics/answer/2817075?hl=en) with Google's Universal Analytics.
+Be sure to set up the property that you are tacking as a mobile app instead of a website, this way you can have an application name.
 Once you have a tracking id and application name, you are ready to start using UAUnity!

 Make sure UniversalAnalytics.cs exists somewhere in your project and invoke UniversalAnalytics.Initialize(trackingId, appName) at least once during runtime before any logging.